janko/sequel-activerecord_connection/README.md

 to play nicely.
 Connecting and disconnecting would have to go in lockstep with Active Record, to make commands such as `rails db:create` and `rails db:drop` work.
-You'd also need to find a way for system tests and the app running in the background to use the same database connection, which is something Sequel wasn't designed for.
+You'd also need to find a way for system tests and the app running in the background to share the same database connection, which is something Sequel wasn't designed for.
 Reusing Active Record's connection means (dis)connecting and sharing between threads is all handled automatically.